bihealth/rodeos/docs/source/use_case_facility.rst

 Steps
 =====

-- Connect network drive for the network share for the sequencer if necessary.
+- Connect network drive to the network share for the sequencer if necessary.
 - Write data to this network share.
 - Wait until data generation is complete.
 - The output folder will be moved into the shadow landing zone folder afterwards.